b2cm/dart_ssi/README.md

 ## Usage of Credentials
 As the [W3C-Specification for Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) describes, a credential is issued by an issuer, stored by a holder and presented to verifier.
 How to achieve this using this package is shown in the examples [issuance.dart](http://suc-1.hs-mittweida.de/startervorhaben-3/flutter_ssi_wallet/-/blob/master/examples/issuance.dart) and [verification.dart](http://suc-1.hs-mittweida.de/startervorhaben-3/flutter_ssi_wallet/-/blob/master/examples/verification.dart).
-Beside this a credential could be revoke by its issuer as shown in [credentialRevocation.dart](http://suc-1.hs-mittweida.de/startervorhaben-3/flutter_ssi_wallet/-/blob/master/examples/credentialRevocation.dart).
+Beside this a credential could be revoked by its issuer as shown in [credentialRevocation.dart](http://suc-1.hs-mittweida.de/startervorhaben-3/flutter_ssi_wallet/-/blob/master/examples/credentialRevocation.dart).
 For the revocation a simple Ethereum-SmartContract is used, that should be deployed for each issuer.

 ## Key- and Identifier Management
 The identifiers used here are [decentralized identifiers (DID)](https://www.w3.org/TR/did-core/) according to a [ethereum-specific DID-Method](https://github.com/decentralized-identity/ethr-did-resolver).
 These DIDs are ethereum-addresses prepended with `did:ethr`.
 Because of this a secp256k1- key pair belongs to each identifier.
-The keys are manage in a hierarchical-deterministic manner as known from Bitcoin wallets, because it is recommended to use a new identifier for each credential or service you would like to interact with.
+The keys are managed in a hierarchical-deterministic manner as known from Bitcoin wallets, because it is recommended to use a new identifier for each credential or service you would like to interact with.
 To generate one use
 ```
 var newDID = await wallet.getNextCredentialDID();
 // or (when get in contact with a new service)
 var newDID = await wallet.getNextConnectionDID();
 ```
+This package only supports credentials that are issued to different dids each, because each credential is identified be it.

 With the [ERC1056-SmartContract (EtheremDIDRegistry)](https://eips.ethereum.org/EIPS/eip-1056) it is for example possible to rotate a key if it is lost/corrupted.
 An example for that could be found in [keyRotation.dart](http://suc-1.hs-mittweida.de/startervorhaben-3/flutter_ssi_wallet/-/blob/master/examples/keyRotation.dart).